Killing of Ronald Greene: Lawsuit, investigation, and resistance to charges against officers

 Greene's family filed a federal wrongful death lawsuit against the state police in May 2020, which remains pending as of July 2021.
 The family released graphic images of Greene's injuries, and images of Greene's car showing minor damage; the images were circulated online in September 2020.

 Initially, the Louisiana State Police said the troopers' use of force was justified, describing it as "awful but lawful".
 State police did not open an administrative investigation until August 2020.
-A federal civil rights investigation into the death was opened by September 2020.
+A federal civil rights investigation into the killing was opened by September 2020.

 The state police's internal investigation determined that Hollingsworth should be fired; in September 2020, hours after being informed that he would indeed be fired, he died in a single-car collision.
 In October 2020, the Associated Press published audio of Hollingsworth apparently telling a colleague that he had "beat the ever-living fuck out of" Greene and "choked him and everything else trying to get him under control", and that Greene "was spitting blood everywhere, and all of a sudden he just went limp."

 The internal investigation also resulted in York being suspended without pay for 50 hours for dragging Greene and improperly turning off his body camera.
 York told investigators that he deactivated the device because it was beeping loudly and his "mind was on other things".
 After the suspension, York returned to duty, where he remains as of May 2021.

 DeMoss received a "letter of counseling" and "letter of reprimand" for violating rules about courtesy and recording equipment in the arrest of Greene.

-Clary was not disciplined by the department with regard to Greene's death.
+Clary was not disciplined by the department with regard to Greene's killing.

 Greene's family was allowed in October 2020 to watch around 30 minutes of body-camera video of Greene's arrest.
 At this time, Greene's family also met with Louisiana Governor John Bel Edwards.
 The governor said that prosecutors did not allow the video to be released to the public, as investigations were still active.